'Really, really exciting': travellers head to United States as entry ban lifted | Business

 - United States

-From Monday travelers who can show official proof of vaccination against COVID-19 and have had a recent, negative viral test can fly to the United States.
-"Really, really exciting.
+From Monday, travelers who can show official proof of vaccination against COVID-19 and have had a recent, negative viral test can again fly to the United States.
+"Exciting.
 I mean, I was meant to go just before COVID happened, and obviously, it's been delayed this long, so it's really exciting to finally be able to go," Alice Keane, traveling to Miami to see her sister, said at London's Heathrow airport.

 The unprecedented travel ban, first imposed by the Trump administration, has dealt a huge blow to tourism but has also kept loved ones from attending weddings, funerals, or meeting new babies.
 "I think we might just start crying," said Bindiya Patel, who was going to see her young nephew in New York for the first time.
-"We're excited."
+"We've been face-timing the whole year.
+But, you know, to see (them) in person..." said her mother, Bhavna Patel, delighted about getting to meet her grandson for the first time.

-Travelers were equally excited in Paris, which has also seen a huge increase in bookings.
-"We went from zero activity to one that is similar to October 2019 levels, so before COVID," said Jerome Thomann, of Paris-based Jetset Voyages travel agency, which specializes in trips to North America.
+'FINALLY!'
+Travellers were equally excited in Paris, which has also seen a huge increase in bookings.

-There are expected to be few if any empty seats on U.S.-bound flights from London, Paris, and elsewhere on Monday, and passenger volume is expected to remain high in the coming weeks.
+"Very happy," Michel Valente, traveling from Paris's Charles de Gaulle airport with his wife, relieved that he would finally see his family in the United States in person rather than via video calls.
+For Paul Fuchs, it was about the chance to do some tourism again and travel to Disney World.
+"Finally the opportunity to go back to the U.S!," he said.

 Airlines, which have warned of long queues at first, will check vaccination documentation for international travelers as they already do for COVID-19 test results.

-Starting on Monday, the nearly 2,000-mile (3,200-km) border between Mexico and the United States will also reopen.
-Hundreds of migrants have arrived at Mexican border cities such as Tijuana, hoping the reset will make it easier to cross and seek U.S. asylum.
+U.S. land borders are also reopening to non-essential travel, though differing rules over coronavirus vaccines threaten to hold up some family reunions for people seeking to cross the 2,000 miles (3,200 km) border with Mexico.

-At land border crossings, U.S. Customs and Border Protection will ask if travelers have been vaccinated and spot-check some documentation.
+The prospect of easing restrictions has also encouraged migrants to try their luck seeking U.S. asylum, posing a new test for President Joe Biden's administration.
+At the land border crossings from Mexico and Canada, U.S. Customs and Border Protection will ask travelers if they have been vaccinated and will spot-check some documentation.

 Under-18s are exempt from the new vaccine requirements.
-Non-tourist travelers from nearly 50 countries with nationwide vaccination rates of less than 10% will also be eligible for exemption.
+Non-tourist travelers from nearly 50 countries with nationwide vaccination rates of less than 10% are also eligible for exemption.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)